fluid-checkout/fluid-checkout/readme.txt

 Only the plugins that we have added explicit compatibility with, or that we have tested and works as expected are listed above.

-If your theme is not on the list it **does not mean it won't work**.
+If a plugin or payment method is not on the list it **does not mean it won't work**.
 Only that we have not tested it yet.

 Try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.